 Our accommodation consists of different sized holiday cottages in the charming village of Great Snoring.

-Great Snoring is just 6 miles from the fabulous north Norfolk coast.
+Great Snoring is just 6 miles from the fabulous north Norfolk coast and the dog friendly Wells-next-the-Sea.
 The surrounding area offers a huge choice of what to do, places to visit and things to see, many local attractions are all within easy reach.
 If you’re looking for a family holiday, a quiet weekend or a relaxing week away, where better to stay!

 Exploring this area you will come across some pretty Norfolk villages.
 The fashionable Burnham Market with it’s trendy shops and eateries is just 8 miles away and the ancient village of Little Walsingham with it’s famous shrine of ‘Our Lady’ is the next village on from Great Snoring, just 2 miles away.
 The bustling Georgian town of Holt with interesting shops and restaurants is 12 miles away and the market town of Fakenham offers local shops, pubs, a bowling alley, golf course, cinema and even a Racecourse, just 4 miles away.